Scene

 Examples

-A typical manim script includes a class derived from Scene with an overridden Scene.contruct() method:
+A typical manim script includes a class derived from Scene with an overridden Scene.construct() method:

 class MyScene(Scene):